dplassgit/d2lang/CONTRIBUTING.md

 ### Code style

-All BUILD files must be formatted using [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md)
+All BUILD files MUST be formatted using [buildifier](https://github.com/bazelbuild/buildtools/blob/master/buildifier/README.md)

-All Java files should be formatted using [google java formatter](https://github.com/google/google-java-format)
+All Java files MUST be formatted using [google java formatter](https://github.com/google/google-java-format)

 All .d files should be formatted manually.
 There is [no d2lang style guide yet](https://github.com/dplassgit/d2lang/issues/377).